M-Hamza-Hassaan/Voluntarily-Teaching-DSA-2/README.md

-# Welcome to 7 am-pkt-data-structures-and-algorithms-for-absolute-beginners-course
+# Welcome to Data structures and algorithms for absolute beginners course
 **Here, You'll Find:**
 <br>
 The repository contains all the course-relevant material, such as slides, lecture recordings, and leetCode problem links.